 Pharmaceutical Treatment of Type 2 Diabetes

 Biguanides.
 Metformin is recommended as the first-line agent, as it provides effective glycemic control, does not promote weight gain, is usually well tolerated, and is affordable for many patients.
 It decreases hepatic gluconeogenesis and increases insulin sensitivity.
 Metformin modestly reduces the risk of cardiovascular events, irrespective of its impact on glycemia, and may also reduce mortality because of an anticancer effect.
 It is contraindicated in heart failure, renal insufficiency, liver disease, excessive alcohol intake, serious infection and illness, and other disease processes.
 Gastrointestinal disturbances are common but usually abate over time.
 Chronic metformin use results in vitamin B12 deficiency in 16-30% of patients, symptoms of which may be misdiagnosed as diabetic neuropathy.
 Chronic use may also result in anemia.
 Vitamin B12 monitoring and supplementation are therefore essential.

 None of the agents listed below, when used to achieve tight glycemic control, have shown an absolute benefit for the majority of study participants on patient-centered outcomes, such as prevention of kidney failure, loss of eyesight, amputation, or mortality.

 Sulfonylureas.
 These medications work by stimulating the pancreatic beta-cells to release insulin.
 Common examples include glipizide, glyburide, and glimepiride.
 Glipizide is shorter acting and may be preferable for geriatric patients or those with renal or hepatic insufficiency.
 Sulfonylureas may cause hypoglycemia and weight gain, as well as dose-related gastrointestinal effects such as nausea, diarrhea, and constipation.
-They often cease to be effective within a few years.
+They often cease to be effective within a few years because their use accelerates beta-cell failure compared with other medications.
+Their use is therefore often discontinued in an attempt to preserve beta-cell function.

 Meglitinides.
 Nateglinide and repaglinide stimulate insulin secretion but are shorter acting than sulfonylureas and must be taken before meals.
 Dose reduction is required for hepatic or renal impairment.
 They may cause hypoglycemia, weight gain, and flu-like symptoms.